fish-shell/fish-shell/sphinx_doc_src/index.rst

 - :kbd:`u` search history backwards.

 - :kbd:`[` and :kbd:`]` search the command history for the previous/next token containing the token under the cursor before the search was started.
-See the `history <#history>`_ section for more information on history searching.
+See the `history <#history-search>`_ section for more information on history searching.

 - :kbd:`Backspace` moves the cursor left.